istex-archives/sisyphe/README.md

 ## Sisyphe

-Sisyphe is a generic NodeJS folder analyser.
+Sisyphe is a generic NodeJS folder analyser & a ([lerna](https://github.com/lerna/lerna)) git [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md).

 It's in construction so you should come back a little latter for an easy-to-use & easy-to install process ;)